Geometric Evolution Graph Convolutional Networks: Enhancing Graph Representation Learning via Ricci Flow: Abstract

 \section{Abstract}

-We introduce the Geometric Evolution Graph Convolutional Network (GEGCN), a novel framework that enhances graph representation learning by modeling geometric evolution on graphs.
-Specifically, GEGCN employs a Long Short-Term Memory to model the structural sequence generated by discrete Ricci flow, and the learned dynamic representations are infused into a Graph Convolutional Network.
-Extensive experiments demonstrate that GEGCN achieves state-of-the-art performance on classification tasks across various benchmark datasets, with its performance being particularly outstanding on heterophilic graphs.
+We introduce the Geometric Evolution Graph Convolutional Network (GEGCN), a novel framework that enhances graph representation learning through explicit modeling of geometric evolution on graph structures.
+Specifically, GEGCN leverages a Long Short-Term Memory (LSTM) network to capture the dynamic structural sequence generated by discrete Ricci flow, and infuses the learned dynamic representations into a graph convolutional network.
+Extensive experiments demonstrate that GEGCN achieves excellent performance on classification tasks across various benchmark datasets, including homophilic/heterophilic graphs, filtered graphs, and large-scale graphs.

 \textbf{Keywords:} Ricci Flow, Graph Convolutional Network, LSTM, Graph Representation Learning.

 \end{@twocolumnfalse} ]